dvinit/Course-management/README.md

 "name": "Student_name",
 "birthDate: "some_date"
 }
-Other requests can be made similarly.
+Other requests can be made similarly.See controllers in the code for all REST endpoints that are available.
+Users can enroll in some courses and be graded in those courses only of they were enrolled.
+Validations are implemented for every request.
+Courses , Students and users are connected data and their relationships are modelled accordingly.